illyfrancis/scribble/docs/draft.md

 ### 1. Integration

 The integration module is largely concerned with the definition of message types, message format and the communication and connectivity between the external systems identified in the previous section and VUS.
-As an example, the connectivity in terms of EIP solution, it relates to message endpoints on which a system can use to send or receive data/messages.
+As an example, the connectivity in terms of EIP (Enterprise Integration Patterns), it relates to message endpoints on which a system can use to send or receive data/messages.

 The purpose of the integration components (largely the responsibility of the message endpoints) are to encapsulate the concerns regarding the message formats, messaging channels or any of the other details of communicating with other applications via messaging.